lig/django-supergeneric/README.md

 About
 ==========

 **django-supergeneric** is a small utility library that provides generic aggregator for five most used generic views for any model.

-There is no official release yet, but source looks pretty stable now.

 [django-supergeneric homepage](https://github.com/lig/django-supergeneric)